Action

 NextReadWrite |

-A Long Variable, which is assigned with the Position of the next Byte to be read or written (1-based) |
+A Long Variable, which is assigned with the Position of the next Byte to be read or written (1-based).
+In case of an error, 0 is returned. |

 NewPos |

-A Long variable that holds the new position the file pointer must be set too. |
+A Long variable that holds the new position the file pointer must be set to. |

 This function returns the position of the next Byte to be read or written.
-If an error occurs, 0 is returned.
-Check DOS-Error in variable gbDOSError.

 The statement also returns an error in the gbDOSerror variable in the event that an error occurs.